MrLubau/mcPlugin-authmeEngine/README.md

 # Development comments

+Private Authme-Engine plugin (Spigot)
+Version: 1.20.4
+Java: 17
+Kotlin: Maven

+*Note: The plugin is made for a separate server connected to Bungeecord and MYSQL database!!!

 ## TODO:
     - Test rychlosti (On a stable network)
     - License system /MrLubau.eu needs to be finished/